How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 I read that if you get it backwards you won’t damage the PIR sensor but it won’t work, but I can’t vouch for this!:

 Ideally, you have a black, a red, and a green-colored wire.
 Connect the black one to GROUND, the red to VCC, and the green one to OUT.
-These are the standard colors often used and will help you not mixing up the pins.
+These are the standard colors often used and will help you not mix up the pins.

 In our case, the time delay will be controlled with our script but you may adjust the sensitivity settings according to your needs.